mattkimber/timberwolfs_trains/README.md

 "broad gauge" effect can be compensated for by moving vehicle bodies down 4 voxels, giving the appearance of a narrower track gauge.

 Note that for most vehicles it will be useful to round them to the nearest size for their in-game length.
-The tracking table formula handles this using a caculation of `(TTD length * 17)`.
+The tracking table formula handles this, although the voxel object may need padding to correctly align when coupled.

 ## Colours